As companies continue to adjust to the demands of the GDPR, a new data law looms – the ePrivacy Regulation.

 We saw this timeframe employed with the release of the GDPR as well, allowing business owners and other affected groups to develop and implement their compliance strategies.

-Even with the one-year grace period we saw with the GDPR, companies are still scrambling to comply.
+Even with the two-year grace period we saw with the GDPR, companies are still scrambling to comply.
 Don’t wait to start taking the right steps toward ePrivacy compliance!